Welcome To Warped Fibers!

 My favorite moments are when students “get it” and unprompted tell me how much they enjoy weaving!

 In 2019, I was an adjunct instructor in the Craft department at VCU where I taught Intro to Textiles and Tapestry Weaving.
-Today, I am a full-time artist and blogger.
+Today, I am a full-time artist and the creator/ writer behind Warped Fibers.
 I also teach workshops and classes – both in-person and online and I would love to have you in my classroom!

 - My floor loom is an 8 Harness, 10 Treadle, 36″ Harrisville that I bought second-hand.